dohertki/assignment1/bio.md

 locomotive if it is being operated in an unsafe manner.

 During vacations, the family and I like to go camping.
 We usually plan a couple big trips each summer.
+Typically we like to camp at lakes but this year we are planning on camping on the Oregon coast.

 I started college originally as a plant science major.
 I took a number of courses I really didn't need, but peaked my interest.
 I took art classes,